Joe Williams (running back, born 1947)

-Early years
+Early life

 Born in Center, Texas, Williams attended Dunbar High School, where he helped the football team achieve a 26–3 record.
 He accepted a football scholarship from the University of Wyoming under head coach Lloyd Eaton.

 In his sophomore season in 1967, he backed up senior halfback Jim Kiick and rushed for 389 yards.
 Wyoming won all ten games in the regular season and was invited to the Sugar Bowl in New Orleans on New Year's Day.
 They led favored LSU at halftime, but lost by seven points.

 As a junior in 1968, Williams rushed for 596 yards and three touchdowns in ten games as the Cowboys won their third consecutive conference title.

-As a senior tri-captain in 1969, he was one of the fourteen African American players that were dismissed from the team after threatening to wear black armbands during a game against BYU, to protest the racial policies of the Church of Jesus Christ of Latter-day Saints.
+As a senior tri-captain in 1969, he was one of the fourteen African American players that were dismissed from the team after requesting to wear black armbands during a game against BYU, to protest the racial policies of the Church of Jesus Christ of Latter-day Saints.
 He played in only the first four games, rushing for 258 yards and one touchdown, and finished his college career with 1,190 rushing yards, 147 receiving yards and 5 touchdowns.